Every time Tom Cruise should have died in Mission: Impossible, according to experts

 But, contrary to what you’re undoubtedly thinking - not everything he does on screen is strictly realistic.
 And films aren’t real.

-With that in mind, and with the release Mission: Impossible - Fallout – the sixth and stuntiest instalment of the series so far – we asked a number of experts to assess the moments in which Cruise (or at least his character, Ethan Hunt) definitely should have died.
+With that in mind, and with the release of Mission: Impossible - Dead Reckoning Part One nearly here, we look back to the time we asked a number of experts to assess the moments in which Cruise (or at least his character, Ethan Hunt) definitely should have died.

 Diving into the Water Torus